awil414/Weather-Dashboard/README.md

  ## Usage
 Find current and 5-day forecast for any given city.
 The current and forecast weather section include the following weather characters and date:

-City, Date, Icon-image
-Temperature
-Humidity
-Wind Speed
-UV index
+City, Date, Icon-image, Temperature, Humidity Wind Speed, UV index

 ## Authors and acknowledgement
 Built by Amber Wilson